Updating MySQL® cluster settings

 ~/cloudapi/directory. -

-host_nameis the FQDN of the replica which becomes the master host.You can get the cluster ID from the folder’s cluster list.
+host_nameis the FQDN of the replica which becomes the master host.You can get the cluster ID with the list of clusters in the folder.

 -